envoyproxy/data-plane-api/XDS_PROTOCOL.md

   referenced) can then be removed.

-xDS updates can be pushed independently if no new clusters/routes/listeners are added or or if it's acceptable to temporarily drop traffic during updates.
+xDS updates can be pushed independently if no new clusters/routes/listeners are added or if it's acceptable to temporarily drop traffic during updates.

 ### Aggregated Discovery Services (ADS)